All Episodes

 Rush, rush, look at this, look at this, and immediately not even talking about it.

-And need to put this in perspective.
+And I got friends sending me this and need to put this in perspective.

 It's from the New Jersey Bergen County record.

-Bergen County representative of the state teachers union has ratcheted up the campaign against Governor Christie's agenda in a fiery memo that encourages members to get some dirt and go public and adds the education commissioner to the attack list.
+Bergen County representative of the state teachers union has ratcheted up the campaign against Governor Christie's agenda in a fiery memo that encourages members to get some dirt and go public and adds the Education Commissioner to the attack list.

-You think you know it's coming.
+You think you know what's coming?

 This guy did not write the prayer.